Namespaces

 Defined in header <initializer_list>

-creates a temporary array in list-initialization and then references it
+references a temporary array created in list-initialization

 (class template) [edit]